Does Perimenopause Cause Anxiety?

 Is anxiety one of the first signs of perimenopause?

-Hard to say if its one of the first signs, but anxiety is one of the 34 documented symptoms of perimenopause.
+Hard to say if its one of the first signs, but seven of the 34 known symptoms of perimenopause (anxiety, difficulty concentrating, dizzy spells, fatigue, irritability, memory lapses, and panic attacks) can be symptoms of anxiety disorders.

 How do I know if my anxiety is hormonal or a true anxiety disorder?